Steve's Gastronomic Home Page

 The menu reads like many found in large city "Chinatown" Chinese restaurants, with a large selection of fish, duck, meat, noodles, soup, and even casserole (hot pot) dishes.
 Most dishes are Hong Kong style, with a few spicy items available.
 The "familiar" dishes, such as orange chicken, can be ordered, and are better than most.
 The great opportunity in going to Chow's, though, especially if you have to travel a good distance to get here, is to be adventurous.
 The menu gives English explanations of all items, and even a Vietnamese translation of everything listed.
 Specials are also listed on a board that changes daily, and you can also ask if there is anything special that is available.

 It is always a benefit to me when I can observe what the staff chooses to eat, since this gives an indication of special food that might be available, or something on the menu that I have not yet tried.
 On my initial visit I viewed the remains of a fish on the "staff table," and was informed that it was a flounder that came from the Gulf of Mexico and was being served as a special.
 While this may not be a traditional Chinese fish, it promised to be fresh, and was prepared Chinese style as Flounder with Ginger and Scallion Sauce.
-The fish is prepared either steamed or fried, but the waitress suggested that I try it fried.
+The fish was prepared either steamed or fried, but the waitress suggested that I try it fried.
 The whole flounder was covered with a delicious seasoned crust, and the brown sauce with ginger and scallions was served on the side.
 The flounder itself was probably as good as fish I have eaten on Padre Island, and the sauce was equally excellent.
 I found that parts of the fish were better plain (including the fins, which the waitress suggested I eat as a "good source of calcium"), while the white meat was good with the sauce.
 Overall it was a top-notch Chinese dish, with every bite being delicious (and eating the fins is optional).

-Steamed sea bass with ginger and scallion
+Steamed fresh fish with ginger and scallion

-Steamed sea bass with ginger and scallion
+Steamed fresh fish with ginger and scallion

 Fish maw soup